Muchemi254/ai-mock-interviewer/README.md

 [API documentation will be linked here as services are completed]

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](docs/development/contributing.md) for details.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.